sairampatro1/Computational-aspects-of-Ramanujan-Summation/README.md

 ## Code Structure

-The notebook defines a module `Analytictail` with functions for:
+The notebook defines a module `Errorplot` with functions for:
 - Computing Bernoulli numbers and Euler polynomials (cached).
 - Tail approximations (Euler-Maclaurin and Euler-Boole).
 - Series summation combining partial sums and tails.